garagehive/garagehive.github.io/docs/garagehive-contra-payment.md

    * Bal.
 Account No.
    * Applies-To Doc.
 No.

-3. There are two ways to process this journal, the first method is by selecting the documents that you want to balance.
+4. There are two ways to process this journal; **the first method** is by selecting the documents that you want to balance.
 Select the **Applies-to Doc No.** if it's a single document, or select **Application** then **Apply Entries** if it is for multiple documents.
-4. The Journal only needs the following information entered:
+5. The Journal only needs the following information entered:
    * Posting Date
    * Document Type
    * Document No.